stechstudio/laravel-env-security/README.md

 ## Usage

 #### Create/edit a .env file
-Run `php artisan env:edit [name]` where `[name]` is the environment you wish to create or edit.
+Run `php artisan sts-env:edit [name]` where `[name]` is the environment you wish to create or edit.
 This will open the file in `vi` for you to edit.
 Modify something in the file, save, and quit.

 _Use the `EDITOR` environment variable to set your preferred editor._

 #### Decrypt your .env
-Now you can run `php artisan env:decrypt [name]` which will decrypt the ciphertext file you edited, and write the plaintext to your `.env`, replacing anything that was in it.
+Now you can run `php artisan sts-env:decrypt [name]` which will decrypt the ciphertext file you edited, and write the plaintext to your `.env`, replacing anything that was in it.
 Now if you look at your `.env` you should see your edit.

 If no environment `[name]` is provided, the environment will be determined by your own custom resolution callback or the `APP_ENV` environment variable.